In a hurry to buy tickets for the Vatican? Left it too late? Don’t panic:

 Otherwise read on…

-The lines for the Vatican Museums and Sistine Chapel are notorious, and standing for often way more than an hour in the blazing summer sun can be miserable.
-Thankfully these days avoiding really long lines is very simple:
+The lines for the Vatican Museums and Sistine Chapel are notoriously long, and standing for often way more than an hour in the blazing summer sun can be miserable.
+Thankfully these days avoiding really long lines for the Vatican museums is very simple:

-In order to guarantee that you’ll be able to skip the lines at the Vatican and Sistine Chapel, you must buy a skip-the-line ticket or city pass online.
+In order to guarantee that you’ll be able to skip the lines at the Vatican museums and Sistine Chapel, you must buy a skip-the-line ticket for the Vatican or city pass online.

 The best ways to skip the lines at the Vatican